di-in-scala/di-in-scala.github.io-sources/_includes/macwire.md

 * there are multiple values of a given type in the enclosing type, or in parent types
 * there is no value of a given type

-*Note*: at the moment, the `wire` macro only works in the top level scope of a class or object, not from within a method.
-See https://github.com/adamw/macwire/issues/15
+*Note*: at the moment, the `wire` macro does not take into account definitions from within a method's body (only from the enclosing class/object/method parameters, as described above).
+For details see these issues: [#11](https://github.com/adamw/macwire/issues/11) and [#15](https://github.com/adamw/macwire/issues/15).

 ## Using implicit parameters